 A new paper by economist Lance Taylor for the Institute For New Economic Thinking takes on the way economists have looked at wealth and income inequality.
 Taylor’s research challenges some conclusions about what’s driving inequality made by Thomas Piketty and Joseph Stiglitz.
 What’s really causing the startling gap between haves and have-nots?
 Is it mechanical market forces?
 Outsourcing?
 Real estate?
 As Taylor sees it, economists have gotten the answer wrong.
 Worker exploitation and outsized business profits are factors, but even more key are the unjustified payments to the wealthy generated by our outsized financial sector.
 This hasn’t just “happened.”
 Flawed economic theory and politicians beholden to the rich lead to policies that make it happen.
-We can fix the problem, but it will take bold steps.*A version of this interview originally appeared on the Institute's blog
+We can fix the problem, but it will take bold steps.*A version of this interview originally appeared on the Institute's blog.

 Lynn Parramore: You recently dived into the debate on what causes wealth and income inequality — and whether or not we can fix it within the existing social order.
 Heated discussions among economists got touched off by Thomas Piketty’s bestselling book, Capital in the Twenty-First Century, but you say that a key part of the story is actually a debate that happened in the late 60s and early 70s.
 What is it and why should we care?